runger1101001/cy_serial_bridge/README.md

 However, the available drivers provide absolutely no provision for reprogramming the "configuration block", the binary structure stored in the chip's flash memory which defines its USB attributes.
 This includes manufacturer-set stuff such as the VID, PID, and serial number, but also the flag that tells it whether it should be a UART, I2C, or SPI bridge, and the default settings which are used for each bus type.
 The configuration block can only be programmed using the closed-source Cypress USB Serial Configuration Utility (USCU) -- and to add to the pain, this is only available as a Windows GUI application!

-This driver is being worked on with the goal of, in addition to providing a translation of the normal C driver into Python, also reverse-engineering the format of the config block and providing utilities to modify and rewrite it.
+This driver is being worked on with the goal of, in addition to providing a translation of the libusb C driver into Python, also reverse-engineering the format of the config block and providing utilities to modify and rewrite it.
 Basic config rewriting functionality is working, and I have been able to dynamically edit the parameters of a CY7C65211 and change it between I2C, SPI, and UART mode!
-Additionally, since the code quality of the libusb1 driver is... not great (it uses multiple threads internally for no good reason I can find), I've been trying to clean up and simplify the way that data is transferred to and from the device.
+Additionally, since the code quality of the libusb1 driver is... not great (it uses multiple threads internally rather than the libusb asynchronous API), I've been trying to clean up and simplify the way that data is transferred to and from the device.

 ### You *should* use this driver if you want to
 - Have a nice Python API for interacting with CY7C652xx bridge chips in UART, I2C, and SPI mode